 Evaluative.
-Why did the colonists feel the Stamp Act was unfair?
+Why did so many colonists feel the Stamp Act was unfair?

-" Answers may vary, but should include that without asking the colonists for their input, the king and British Parliament decided to require colonists to pay taxes to repay money spent fighting the French and Indian War.
-The colonists did not think it was fair that they were not represented in Parliament and were not asked for their opinion about how to pay for the war.
-The colonists wanted a say in the discussion about how the money was raised.
-The colonists were concerned that important decisions about taxes were made by a government with no colonial representatives.
+Answers may vary, but should include that without asking the colonists for their input, the king and British Parliament decided to require colonists to pay taxes to repay money spent fighting the French and Indian War.
+Many colonists did not think it was fair that they were not represented in Parliament and were not asked for their opinion about how to pay for the war.
+They wanted a say in the discussion about how the money was raised.
+They were concerned that important decisions about taxes were made by a government with no colonial representatives.

-Tell students that the thirteen colonies that rebelled against the Stamp Act were not the only British colonies in the New World.
+The thirteen colonies that rebelled against the Stamp Act were not the only British colonies in the New World.
 Others existed nearby in Canada, Florida and in the Caribbean.
 Although they also suffered from the new British taxes, these colonists chose not to rebel.
-They felt the benefits of their relationship with Great Britain outweighed the cost of giving it up.
-Ask: What do you think?
+They thought the benefits of their relationship with Great Britain outweighed the cost of giving it up.
+What do you think?
 Were the thirteen colonies right to rebel?
-Have students write a response to the questions and then share their work with the class.